 The Good things about travel in south east asia

 Our favourite country overall?
 This one was tough, we chose Thailand, because of the variety of experiences we had there.
 One of our best days was there.
 Their Buddhist culture makes for a very relaxed environment and lovely people.
 Also traveling independently was easy, including hiring a car to do the Golden Triangle tour.

 Then we tried to choose the best place (within a country) and 3 of us chose Borneo, Paul chose Phuket.
 We struggled to agree on whether Kuching or Sepilok was the best part of Borneo.
 Kuching has Orangutans and the Bako National Park, while Sepilok had Orangutans and Sun Bears, and while we were there we did the Kinabatangan river cruise which also won our award for best boat trip.
 We agreed a full trip to Borneo should include both places if possible.

-I was delighted at this point in the conversation, because for weeks it had seemed like all the kids would talk about was which swimming pool was the best and how much they loved Legoland.
-So when I said to L “I thought Legoland would be your best place” he told me:
+This conversation was a real eye opener for me.
+For weeks it had seemed like all the kids would talk about was which swimming pool was the best and how much they loved Legoland.
+I asked L “I thought Legoland would be your best place?” he told me:

 “But Mum, Borneo, you can’t get that experience anywhere else, those animals are endangered and if I go back when I’m older, they might not be there anymore, you can go to a theme park anywhere in the world”.